AusBoone/Melody-Generator/docs/README_TRAINING.md

 Each subfolder represents a genre and contains MIDI files used for that style.
 Additional genres can be added as new subdirectories.

+## Genre-Specific Dataset Selection

+Choosing high-quality data for each genre is critical for convincing musical output.
+A few suggestions:

+* **Jazz** – favor improvisations and lead sheets that highlight extended harmonies and swing rhythms.
+* **Rock** – include guitar-driven riffs and steady percussion to capture backbeat emphasis.
+* **Blues** – assemble classic 12-bar progressions that prominently feature the blues pentatonic scale and call-and-response motifs.
+* **Classical** – use well-edited scores with clear phrasing and dynamics to model long-form structure.

+Balancing dataset size across genres helps the optimiser avoid biasing toward the largest style.

+## Preprocessing Steps

+Before training, the ``train_multi_genre`` script performs several cleaning
+operations:

+1. **Validation** – skips corrupted or non-MIDI files.
+2. **Quantisation** – snaps note onsets to a fixed grid to simplify rhythm modelling.
+3. **Transposition** – optionally shifts pieces to a common key (often C major or A minor) to reduce the number of pitch classes the model must learn.
+4. **Velocity normalisation** – scales dynamics into a consistent range so the network does not overfit to recording artefacts.
+5. **Chunking** – splits long performances into shorter sequences for efficient batching.

+These steps produce uniform training examples while preserving stylistic cues.

 ## Running Training

 Use the :mod:`scripts.train_multi_genre` helper to fit either a Transformer